usonp/md4m/README.md

 ## Overview

-This repository proveides tools to perform the following tasks:
+This repository provides tools to perform the following tasks:

-- (Optional) Intrinsic camera calibration and image distorion correction (see [monoDepth](monoDepth/README.md))
+- (Optional) Intrinsic camera calibration and image distortion correction (see [monoDepth](monoDepth/README.md))
-- Monocular Depth estimation using Deep Learning Models (see [monoDepth](monoDepth/README.md))
+- Monocular depth estimation using deep learning models (see [monoDepth](monoDepth/README.md))
-- Multi-Camera calibration using a calibration pattern and OpenMVS (see [calibration](calibration/README.md))
+- Multi-camera calibration using a calibration pattern and OpenMVG (see [calibration](calibration/README.md))
-- Adjusting the depth estimation to the multicamera calibration for real-time execution (see [calibration](calibration/README.md))
+- Adjusting the depth estimation to the multi-camera calibration for real-time execution (see [calibration](calibration/README.md))
-- Compute objective image metrics using renderings obtained from the RGB+D content (see [metrics](metrics/README.md))
+- Computing objective image metrics using renderings obtained from the RGB+D content (see [metrics](metrics/README.md))

 ## Getting things ready